lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 and FMI 2.0 for Model Exchange is that EnergyPlus is not writing a ``modelDescription.xml`` file and is not packaged as a zip file.
-Rather, we load directly the EnergyPlus library and set up the data I/O by sending from Modelica the objects required from EnergyPlus.
+Rather, we load directly the EnergyPlus library and set up the data I/O by sending from Modelica to EnergyPlus a specification of the objects that EnergyPlus needs to instantiate.

 Assumptions and limitations